linaAyman/SW-BackEnd/test/README.md

 please follow the naming convention test-<controllername>.js  for example : test-userController.js

 # to run the tests
+    *npm install request
     *npm run watch
     *open new power shell by clicking "+" symbol in terminal *type in the new power shell  npm run test